AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Instances of the g5ne instance family significantly improve network throughput and packet forwarding rate.
-A single g5ne instance can deliver up to 10,000 Kpps.
+-   Significantly improves the network throughput and packet forwarding rate per instance.
+A single instance can deliver a packet forwarding rate of up to 10,000 Kpps.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:4.
--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks.
 -   Provides high network performance based on large computing capacity.

     **Note:** We recommend that you select instance types of the g5ne instance family to deploy Data Plane Development Kit \(DPDK\) applications.

--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   DPDK applications
     -   Network intensive scenarios such as NFV or SD-WAN, mobile Internet, on-screen video comments, and telecom data forwarding
     -   Small and medium-sized database systems, caches, and search clusters